grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Selected connection options

-You can style connections using the following options:
+You can style the selected connection using the following options:

 - **Color** - Set the connection color.
 - **Size** - Control the size of the connection by entering a number in the **Value** field.
 - **Radius** - Add curve to the connection by entering a value to represent the degree.
-- **Arrow Direction** - Control how the arrow head of the connection is set.
+- **Arrow Direction** - Control the appearance of the arrow head.
 Choose from:

-  - **Forward** - The direction in which the connection was drawn.
+  - **Forward** - The arrow head points in the direction in which the connection was drawn.
-  - **Reverse** - The opposite of the direction in which the connection was drawn.
+  - **Reverse** - The arrow head points in the opposite direction of which the connection was drawn.
-  - **Both** - Add arrow heads to both ends of the connection.
+  - **Both** - Adds arrow heads to both ends of the connection.
-  - **None** - Remove the arrow head.
+  - **None** - Removes the arrow head.

 - **Line style** - Choose from the following line styles: **Solid**, **Dashed**, and **Dotted**.